laravel/nova-docs/4.0/metrics/defining-metrics.md

 ### Customizing Partition Labels

-Often, the column values that divide your partition metrics into groups will be simple keys, and not something that is "human friendly".
+Often, the column values that divide your partition metrics into groups will be simple keys, and not something that is "human readable".
 Or, if you are displaying a partition metric grouped by a column that is a boolean, Nova will display your group labels as "0" and "1".
 For this reason, Nova allows you to provide a Closure that formats the label into something more readable:

 ```php
 /**